Echoes of Shakespeare curse as Omicron hits Macbeth cast

 SoundSplash, where the outbreak is thought to have originated, was attended by about 8000 people at Hamilton's Mystery Creek from January 21-23.

-Anyone who attended the music festival was urged to self-monitor for symptoms until February 2 and get a test if any appeared.
+Anyone who visited the music festival was urged to self-monitor for symptoms until February 2 and get a test if any appeared.

 The Northland District Health Board reported 11 new Covid-19 cases to midnight Tuesday, of which nine were directly linked to the Kerikeri cluster.